icaroribeiro/overview-full-stack-take-home-assignment/MYREADME.md

 ### About

-This page contains my contact's info.
+This page contains my contact info.

 ## How to run the project?